jonruttan/mark-view/README.md

 ## Install

+  1. Download the MarkView files from [GitHub](https://github.com/jonruttan/mark-view).
+  2. Install the dependencies:
+    `cd mark-view`
+    `npm install`
-  1. Install the plugin (as a developer):
+  3. Install the plugin (as a developer):
   	1. Select *Tools ▸ Extensions*, or use the following link to open Chrome's [Extensions pane](chrome://extensions/).
   	2. Check the box beside *`Developer mode`* on the *Extensions* pane.
   	3. Press the *`Load unpacked extension...`* button, and select the directory the MarkView files are in.
-  2. Open Chrome's [Extensions pane](chrome://extensions/), and ensure the *`Allow access to file URLs`* checkbox is enabled.
+  4. Open Chrome's [Extensions pane](chrome://extensions/), and ensure the *`Allow access to file URLs`* checkbox is enabled.
-  3. Open or drag a `markdown` file to Chrome.
+  5. Open or drag a `markdown` file to Chrome.

 ## Resources